eng-gabrielscardoso/todo-svelte/README.md

 ## Rights

 This project is under the MIT licence.
-You can read /[HERE.](LICENSE)
+You can read [HERE.](LICENSE)

 ## Author